Pharmacy PGY2 Ambulatory Care Program

 A concentrated experience will be comprised of case-based presentation.

-- With such a large clinical pharmacy program, will work to individualize elective experiences for each PGY2 resident as requested and at the discretion of the Residency Program Director and the Residency Advisory Committee
+With such a large clinical pharmacy program, we'll work to individualize elective experiences for each PGY2 resident as requested and at the discretion of the Residency Program Director and the Residency Advisory Committee

 - Some elective experiences include:

 - Stem Cell Transplant

 Applicants must be a U.S. citizen who has completed a Doctor of Pharmacy curriculum from an accredited school of pharmacy and has completed, or in the process of completing, a PGY1 ASHP accredited or pending accreditation residency program.

 All applicants must participate in the ASHP Residency Matching Process.

 - Letter of intent